ruang-belajar/bahasa-latin/docs/basics-1.md

 * The nation’s flag
 * Arizona’s capital

-Sometimes we show possession by using the word of.
+Sometimes we show possession by using the word _of_.
 * The peak of the mountain
 * The smell of garlic
 * The beginning of the show